Dyslexia is a spectrum disorder that is commonly found along with many other needs.

 We have a club at break times and lunch times where children with SEND can go if they prefer a quieter and more structured place to spend their time.
-The Access club offer Minecraft, crafts, board games or just a space to read a book.
+We also have another club at lunchtimes where KS3 pupils can play board games, participate in some Art & Craft work or on occasion play pool.
 Some pupils enjoy chess club or ICT catch-up in the computer rooms.
 It is important to realise that children with dyslexia are individuals like the rest of their peers and it would be wrong to group them together to offer them the same activity or experience.

 Children with dyslexia will often feel tired as their brains have to work harder to decode and interpret information.
 This needs to be taken into account if they need breaks.

 Pupils with dyslexia respond to good teaching as with all other pupils.

 The key elements of good teaching for pupils with dyslexia are:

 - Keep written language to a minimum